ethibodeau0825/ProjectOpis/README.md

   *ls* will tell you the contens of the "room".
 The actual way to look around is "./Observe_RoomName", which gives more insight to the room and its contents rather than just a list of names.

   Take note of each file.
-Those marked with a * symbol at the beginning are able to be read using *cat* followed by its filename.
+Files with tradtionally-colored font are able to be read using *cat* followed by its name.

   Instructions are given further as you Observe each room, so read carefully and consult each room for further aid.